-Resources for Lesbian, Gay, Bisexual, Transgender, Queer and Questioning Youth
+Resources for Lesbian, Gay, Bisexual, Transgender, Queer & Questioning Youth

-The Outlet Program supports and empowers lesbian, gay, bisexual, transgender, queer and questioning youth ages 13 to 20 living on the Peninsula and in South Bay.
-Through a range of support services, leadership training, community education and advocacy, Outlet successfully increases youth confidence, builds personal assets, and creates healthier communities.
+Outlet , a program of Adolescent Counseling Services (ACS), supports and empowers lesbian, gay, bisexual, transgender, queer, and questioning youth ages 13 to 25 living on the Peninsula.
+Through a range of support services, leadership training, community education, and advocacy in English and Spanish, Outlet successfully increases youth confidence, builds personal assets, and creates healthier communities.

 LYRIC, San Francisco

 Lavender Youth Recreation and Information Center (LYRIC) is a community center for lesbian, gay, bisexual, transgender, queer, and questioning youth age 23 and younger.
 LYRIC's mission is to build community and inspire positive social change through education enhancement, career training, health promotion, and leadership development with lesbian, gay, bisexual, transgender, queer, and questioning youth, their families, and allies of all races, classes, genders, and abilities.

 The Pacific Center, Berkeley